-The Risk Management Organization (Risk Controlling, Strategic Risk Management) manages, limits and controls concentration risks and reports them on a monthly basis to the PSC, composed by controlling, markets and risk divisions heads, as well as to the ERM, composed by relevant Management Board members.
+The Risk Management Organization (Risk Controlling) manages, limits and controls concentration risks and reports them on a monthly basis to the PSC, composed of controlling, markets and risk divisions heads.

 Risk concentrations arise from large exposures in individual customer segments or from large total exposures in certain industries, countries or foreign currencies whose loss potential could endanger BAWAG Group's core business or has an impact on the risk profile.